 You might be wondering whether to return to work, too.

 If you’ve been out of the workforce for a while, you might consider part-time or freelance jobs (which have the added benefit of reducing daycare costs).
 While they might not be a long-term sustainable solution, they can be viable options while you search for something more permanent.

 You can also start taking a look at your social media accounts and giving them makeovers.
 Not only could they keep you from getting a job, but they might also hurt you in a divorce.
 Trust me; I see more divorce cases that include “social media evidence” with each passing year.

-Finally, while divorces are certainly tough and painful, they can also be liberating.
+Finally, while divorces are certainly tough and painful, they can also be liberating, especially to the stay at home mother.
 You’ve heard the phrase “finding yourself.”
 It’s thrown around a lot when discussing post-divorce life, but it’s a cliché for a reason.
 This sudden life change provides plenty of opportunities for you to explore interests or parts of yourself you might have previously suppressed or ignored, for whatever reason.
 Here’s another cliché that’s true: There’s no time like the present to live your best life.